PENNY - Corporate Talk summary

-At the first Corporate Talk event of the autumn semester, Noémi Varga (Head of Strategic Marketing) and Gabriella Mezei-Mile (Shopper Marketing Team Leader), leaders of the Strategic Marketing Team at PENNY Hungary, provided insights on how they build on customer feedback and how they use qualitative research.
+At the first Corporate Talk event of the autumn semester, Noémi Varga (Head of Strategic Marketing) and Gabriella Mezei-Mile (Strategic Marketing Team Leader), leaders of the Strategic Marketing Team at PENNY Hungary, provided insights on how they build on customer feedback and how they use qualitative research.
 For PENNY, many decisions are based on customer feedback, and this customer-centric approach permeates the entire company.

 Focus on customers feedback